viewmaster111/SpeedTest-1/README.md

 #SpeedTest Vs others

 Speedtest uses NO flash.
 And that makes it mobile compatible.
 It Meets the HTML5 standards.
 Open source.
-A few ads vs. A bunch of ADS.
+NO ADS vs. A bunch of ADS.

 Others Uses Flash NOT compatible in mobile browsers- Requires you to download a app on your mobile device.
 NOT HTML5 compliant. has ALOT of ADS.
 NOT open source